grimme-lab/dxtb/README.md

 # obtain gradient (dE/dR) via autograd
 (g,) = torch.autograd.grad(energy, pos)

-# alternatively, forces can directly be requested from the calculator
+# Alternatively, forces can directly be requested from the calculator.
+# (Don't forget to reset the calculator manually when the inputs are identical.)
+calc.reset()
 pos = positions.clone().requires_grad_(True)
 forces = calc.get_forces(pos)

+assert torch.equal(forces, -g)
 ```

 For more examples and details, check out [the documentation](https://dxtb.readthedocs.io).